 How Do You Manage Security in the Cloud?

-Cloud service providers use a combination of methods to protect your data.
+Cloud service providers use a combination of methods to protect your data while addressing your security concerns.

 Firewalls protect the perimeter of your network security and your end-users.
 Firewalls also safeguard traffic between different apps stored in the cloud.